askarlupka/website/content/authors/skarlupka/_index.md

   - course: PhD in Infectious Diseases
     institution: University of Georgia
     year: 2018 - Present
-  - course: MS in Biostatistics and Epidemiology
+  - course: MS in  Epidemiology and Biostatistics
     institution: University of Georgia
-    year: 2021 - Present
+    year: 2020 - Present
   - course: BSc in Microbiology and Botany
     institution: University of Wisconsin - Madison
     year: 2010